On the Existence of Integers with at Most 3 Prime Factors Between Every Pair of Consecutive Squares: Introduction

 \section{Introduction}

 A central problem in number theory is to understand how primes are distributed in short intervals.
-A classical example is Legendre’s conjecture: for every integer \(n \geq 1\), the interval \((n^2,(n+1)^2)\) contains a prime.
-Despite its elementary formulation, this conjecture conceals substantial analytic difficulty and remains open even under the Riemann hypothesis.
-In 1912, Landau included it in his list of open problems in the theory of prime numbers, underscoring the enduring difficulty of proving that \((n^2,(n+1)^2)\) always contains a prime; see \cite{pintz2009landau} for historical discussion.
+A classical example is Legendre's conjecture: for every integer \(n \geq 1\), the interval \((n^2,(n+1)^2)\) contains a prime.
+Despite its elementary formulation, this conjecture presents substantial analytic difficulty and remains open even under the Riemann hypothesis.
+In 1912, Landau included it in his list of open problems in the theory of prime numbers, underscoring its enduring difficulty; see \cite{pintz2009landau} for historical discussion.

 Detecting primes in this rigid family of intervals provides a benchmark for current methods in short-interval prime distribution.
 One way to quantify progress is to relax the problem by enlarging the intervals.
 For \(\alpha>2\), one asks whether \((n^\alpha,(n+1)^\alpha)\) always contains a prime.
 After a long sequence of improvements, Baker, Harman, and Pintz showed that this holds for \(\alpha=2.106\) when \(n\) is sufficiently large \cite{baker_harman_pintz2001}.